Phineas and Ferb season 3: Episodes

+Norm hosts a TV show recapping some of Doofenshmirtz's wild backstories, while Phineas and Ferb engage in an intense yet otherwise mundane game of ping-pong.

 Ratings

 All of the episodes have had positive reviews.
 The most viewed episode was "My Fair Goalie" with 4.7 million viewers, and the least watched episode was "Excaliferb" with 2.2 million viewers.